pradeep6696/Portfolio/README.md

 ## About Me

-**I'm Hamza Zaidi, a passionate software developer with a background in computer science.
+**I'm Shiva Balyam, a passionate software developer with a background in computer science.
 I specialize in front-end development, UI/UX design, and full-stack projects.
 My goal is to create visually appealing and user-friendly websites that enhance the user experience.**

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
+- ReactJS
+- Node.js
+- Express.js
+- MongoDB
+- MySQL

 ## Features